-KCCF has policies and procedures related to criminal and administrative agency investigations that are consistent with this Standard.
+MRJC has policy related to criminal and administrative agency investigations consistent with this Standard.
 Substantiated allegations that appear to be criminal are referred for prosecution.
-Where sexual abuse is alleged, the agency is to use investigators who have received special training in sexual abuse investigations.
+Where sexual abuse is alleged, the agency is to use Investigators, who have received special training in sexual abuse investigations.
 These investigations are to be conducted promptly, thoroughly, and objectively for all allegations, including third-party and anonymous reports.
 Investigators are to gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; interview alleged victims, suspected perpetrators, and witnesses; and review prior complaints and reports of sexual abuse involving the suspected perpetrator.

-When evidence appears to support criminal prosecution, the agency should conduct compelled interviews only after consulting with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.
+Where the evidence seems to support criminal prosecution, the agency should conduct compelled interviews only after consulting with prosecutors as to whether compelled interviews may be an obstacle for subsequent criminal prosecution.
 The credibility of an alleged victim, suspect, or witness is assessed on an individual basis and will not be determined by the person's status as inmate or staff.
 The agency will not require an inmate who alleges sexual abuse to submit to a polygraph examination or other truth-telling device as a condition for proceeding with the investigation of such an allegation.
-Investigations are required to include efforts to determine whether staff actions or failures to act contributed to the abuse; and they are obliged to document, in written reports that include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
-These must include a thorough description of physical, testimonial, and documentary evidence, and copies of all documentary evidence should be attached.
+Investigations are to include efforts to determine whether staff actions or failures to act contributed to the abuse; and document in written reports that include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
+Investigations should be documented in a written report that contains a thorough description of physical, testimonial, and documentary evidence and attaches copies of all documentary evidence.
 The agency retains all written reports pertaining to the administrative or criminal investigation of alleged sexual abuse or sexual harassment for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
-Departure of any alleged abuser or victim from the employment or control of the facility or agency is not a basis for terminating an investigation.
+The departure of the alleged abuser or victim from the employment or control of the facility or agency is not a basis for terminating an investigation.

-During Pre-Audit work, as well as in the 60 days after the On-Site Audit, the facility addressed the absence of the documentation of some types of interviews in a few of the investigative files reviewed.
-They re-trained investigators in October regarding these matters, including an explanation that in all cases, each type of evidence must be gathered, or attempts made to gather it must be documented.
-This includes, as available: video; physical evidence, such as SANE exam results; and face-to-face interviews with people familiar with the evidence.
-For example, this includes interviews with the alleged perpetrator, even if the individual has provided a written statement.

-They also addressed the issue of the absence of administrative investigative information, which is needed in order to make administrative decisions, when criminal investigations had been completed.
-They now complete administrative investigations, when it appears that the criminal investigative file does not include all the provisions of the PREA Standard.
-They were trained regarding to what extent a criminal investigative file can be utilized in the administrative investigation, as well as when, and in what ways it is appropriate to conduct administrative work when the criminal investigation is still active.
+During Pre-Audit work, as well as in the 60 days after the On-Site audit, the facility addressed the absence of the documentation of some types of interviews in a few of the investigative files reviewed.
+They re-trained investigators in October regarding these matters.
+Among the priorities reiterated was that, in all cases, each type of evidence must be gathered; and if a type of cannot be obtained, attempts made to gather it must be documented.
+This includes as available; video; physical evidence, such as SANE exam results; and face-to-face interviews with people familiar with the evidence.
+Interviews with alleged perpetrators must be attempted, even when they are staff members who have provided written statements.
+MRJC also addressed the issue of the absence of administrative investigative information that is needed in order to make administrative decisions when criminal investigations had been completed.
+They now complete administrative investigations when it appears that the criminal investigative file does not include all the provisions of the PREA Standard.
+They were trained regarding to what extent a criminal investigative file can be utilized in the administrative investigation, as well as when, and in what ways, it is appropriate to conduct administrative work when the criminal investigation is still active.
 They were instructed to request the entire case file, as well as the finding, from the entity conducting the criminal investigation.
 The Audit Team was provided verification of the training being completed, as well as any additional investigative work available after the training was completed.